 [7] In this paper, a Franklin array antenna is suggested for use in wireless charging applications.
 The concept of using radio waves as a power source for portable gadgets is intriguing.
 However, because of its relatively long wavelength, microwave radiation loses some of its power density as it travels.
 According to power budget analysis, a one watt transmitter is only capable of producing a few milliwatts at a distance of one meter when using transmitting and receiving antennas with moderate gains.
-Larger antennas, which collect more radiated power, can be used to boost the available power level and extend the range of remote operation.
-In this study, a high gain Franklin array rectenna and an RF-to-DC rectifier were created.

 [8] With the ultimate goal of reviving energy, wireless charging is an advancement in power transfer through an air hole to loads.
 A viable alternative strategy to relieve the energy bottleneck of generally useful battery-powered devices has been made possible by the current improvement of wireless charging technology and the upgrading of commercial items.
-However, there are a number of testing difficulties with regard to execution, planning, and force organisation brought on by the integration of the current Wireless correspondence system into the Wireless racing circuit.
+However, there are a number of testing difficulties with regard to execution, planning, and force organization brought on by the integration of the current Wireless correspondence system into the Wireless racing circuit.
 In this article, improvements to certain security protocols, numerous system applications, and a full graph of wireless charging procedures are all included.
 When everything is considered, these systems frequently have a place with clinical implantation and flexible chargers for all electrical and electronic obligations.

 [9] For the purpose of powering a few circuits in wirelessly communicating electronics devices, RF energy harvesting offers a promising future.
 One of the many fields with active study is RF power harvesting.
 Devices that utilize RF waves can harvest that energy and use it to operate more effectively and efficiently.
 This study illustrates how effectively energy harvesting performs when a straightforward voltage double is used.
 With a few minor adjustments, we were able to generate a high output voltage using RF radiation.
-The current schottky diode-based voltage double circuit is improved in order to achieve high output power at an average input RF power of 20 dBm.
+The current schottky diode-based voltage double circuit is improved in order to achieve high output.